HRDC-Bozeman/Data-Coordinator-Docs/Instructions/universalintake.md

  - The [Chronic Homelessness](../Forms/1000000262.md) collects more detailed information about the housing status of each family member.
 Data entered on this form determines if a client meets the HUD definition for chronic homelessness.
  - There are no additional questions on the [Financial Assessment](../Forms/1000000145.md), but you may be prompted to enter data on additional family members.

- #### Homemaker and Senior Groceries
+ #### Homemaker, Senior Reach, Senior Groceries

  These programs only collect data from the HUD Assessment and the Financial Assessment.
 There are no additional program specific data points.
-This enrollment is used to take advantage of the "Program Attendance" functionality, which allows a user to post a service to multiple clients at the same time.

 ---